-After completion of secondary school education, the students are taken through an 8-month ex-candidates program known as VUMA during their gap-year.
-VUMA is an acronym standing for:
+After completion of secondary school education, the students are taken through a 3-months ex-candidates program known as VUMA during their gap-year.
+VUMA is an acronym which stands for:

 - Vibrant – In purpose targeting calling and career